How Regular Sex Can Strengthen A Relationship

 Americans in their 20s tend to have sex at an average of 80 times per year on average; Americans in their 60s do it at an average of 20 times per year.
 These data were drawn from a study published in the Archives of Sexual Behavior in 2017.

 According to a study done at the Kinsey Institute in Indiana, quality is more important than quantity when it comes to sex.
 The reasons why one engages in sexual intercourse is far more important — relationship satisfaction, happiness, and better intimacy should be the focus outputs.

 Positive interpersonal interactions such as sex and affection are essential to human well-being.
 More so, they can strengthen relationships.

-So, don’t hesitate to discuss how you can be happier and more fulfilled between the sheets with your partner.
-It’ll keep the romantic vibes going and the excitement alive.
+Don’t hesitate to discuss how you can be happier and more fulfilled between the sheets with your partner – it’ll keep the romantic vibes going and the excitement alive.

 If you have any questions or would like to schedule an appointment about your sexual health in Los Angeles, CA call The Novus Center at (310) 954-1450.